rtk-rs/rinex-cli/README.md

 ## Documentation

-Once you have installed the tool, follow
+Once you have installed the tool, read

-- [The file loading tutorial](./documentation/Input.md) that will teach you how to load data into the toolbox
+- [The file loading documentation](./documentation/Input.md) that will teach you how to load data into the toolbox
-- [The Preprocessor tutorial](./documentation/Preprocessor.md) that will teach you how design a filter
+- [The Preprocessor documentation](./documentation/Preprocessor.md) that will teach you how design a filter
-- [The File operations tutorial](./documentation/FileOperations.md) that will teach you how to deploy the file operations
+- [The File operations documentation](./documentation/FileOperations.md) that will teach you how to deploy the file operations
-- [The SPP navigation tutorial](./documentation/SPP.md) that will teach you how to deploy the navigation solver in basic setup
+- [The SPP navigation documentation](./documentation/SPP.md) that will teach you how to deploy the navigation solver in basic setup
-- [The CGGTTS tutorial](./documentation/CGGTTS.md) that will teach you how to deploy the CGGTTS solver in basic setup
+- [The CGGTTS documentation](./documentation/CGGTTS.md) that will teach you how to deploy the CGGTTS solver in basic setup

+## Examples

+We provide a set of [(command line) examples](./examples) written in Shell, that cover most applications.

 Special Thanks
 ==============